misakey/backend/docs/content/concepts/formatting-of-errors.md

 * `unauthorized`: authorization is missing

 **Special detail values:**
-/!\ Thanks to contact the backend team if you receive one these detail values.
+:warning: Thanks to contact the backend team if you receive one these detail values.
 * `unknown`: unknown detail code
 * `no_code`: no specific code